chinnu54/ElectionDesk/README.md

 	$ cd consumer
 	$ php start.php

-It is recommended that you use a process monitoring service such as [supervisord](http://supervisord.org) to restart the script in case of a failure.
+It is recommended that you use a process monitoring service such as [supervisord](http://supervisord.org) to restart the script in case of a failure..